sjain882/OMSI-Presentation-Tools/README.md

 - Will break if multiple instances of OMSI 2 are running simultaneously.
 - Potential anti-cheat & anti-virus incompatibilities.
-- Entire UI has hardcoded coordinates and doesn't DPI scale.
+- Entire UI has hardcoded coordinates and doesn't DPI scale properly.
 For me, C++/CLI is hell to work with and some methods just aren't recognised in the assembly... will eventually move to ImGui-Docking (or failing that - C++ that calls C# WPF or C# Windows Forms for UI).
-- v0.1.x alpha: If you set the slider to 1.0 (minimum F4 FOV), then click the down button twice on the raw value box, it will go down to 0.9...
-I've tried many possible ways of fixing this but none worked, assuming its a WinForms thing.
-Not going to bother fixing due to (hopefully) moving to new UI soon.
-- v0.1.x alpha: Some features like automatically disabling the UI when a map is unloaded if the user hasn't done it already, updating label text with status isn't possible right now because I can't get the static code to interact with the non-static form in any way.
-Same reason as above, UI will be replaced soon.
+- Some features like automatically disabling the UI when a map is unloaded, updating label text with status aren't possible right now as I can't get the static dllmain code to interact with the non-static Windows Form in any way.
+Entire UI will be replaced soon.
-- v0.1.x alpha: Closing the thread doesn't fully detach the thread, just gets rid of the UI and stops the main program loop.
-Shouldn't be a massive issue, but not graceful or proper.
+- Closing the thread doesn't fully detach it, it just gets rid of the UI and stops the main program loop.
+Not a major issue, but not graceful or proper.
 Can fix this when I learn more about multithreading.

 ‎
 ## FAQ: